tess1o/geopulse/docs-website/docs/system-administration/initial-setup.md

 # Initial Setup

 After deploying GeoPulse, you may want to configure system-wide settings that affect all users.
 This section provides a guided overview of the most important configuration areas, including authentication, geocoding, data processing, AI integration, and UI behavior.

-In future releases, these settings may become manageable through a dedicated Admin UI.
+Many settings can be managed through the [Admin Panel](./configuration/admin-panel) web interface once you have an administrator account.

 ---